ERPLibre/ERPLibre/doc/RUN.md

 ```

 ### Update all
-Great idea to run it when updating Odoo, it updates database of each modules.
+Great idea to run it when updating Odoo, it updates each module database.
 ```bash
 ./run.sh -d [DATABASE] -u all --log-level debug
 ```